arenaxr/arena-docs/content/localization/optical-markers.md

 ![img](../../assets/img/localization/apriltag-0.png)

 ### WebXRViewer
-The Apriltag detection requires that the browser supports computer vision while in AR mode using [WebXR](https://immersiveweb.dev/).
+The AprilTag detection requires that the browser supports computer vision while in AR mode using [WebXR](https://immersiveweb.dev/).
 Currently, the only browser with such support is the experimental browser from Mozilla [WebXRViewer](https://apps.apple.com/us/app/webxr-viewer/id1295998056).

 After installing WebXRViewer, go to 'Settings -> XRViewer' and change: